sravangorati2001/Dynamic-GPU-CPU-Allocation-framework/README.md

 ## Components

-1. Kubernetes: Orchestrates containerized applications, manages deployment, scaling, and operations of application containers across clusters of hosts.
+**1. Kubernetes:** Orchestrates containerized applications, manages deployment, scaling, and operations of application containers across clusters of hosts.

-2. Docker: Provides containerization technology, allowing applications to be packaged with their dependencies and run in isolated environments.
+**2. Docker:** Provides containerization technology, allowing applications to be packaged with their dependencies and run in isolated environments.

-3. AWS: Cloud platform used for hosting and scaling the KubeAI infrastructure.
+**3. AWS:** Cloud platform used for hosting and scaling the KubeAI infrastructure.

-4. Grafana: Provides visualization and analytics for the metrics collected by Prometheus, offering customizable dashboards for monitoring GPU/CPU usage.
+**4. Grafana:** Provides visualization and analytics for the metrics collected by Prometheus, offering customizable dashboards for monitoring GPU/CPU usage.

-5. Golang: The primary programming language used for developing the backend services of KubeAI.
+**5. Golang:** The primary programming language used for developing the backend services of KubeAI.

-6. NVIDIA DCGM (Data Center GPU Manager): Provides GPU telemetry and management capabilities, crucial for monitoring GPU health and performance.
+**6. NVIDIA DCGM (Data Center GPU Manager):** Provides GPU telemetry and management capabilities, crucial for monitoring GPU health and performance.

-7. Prometheus: Collects and stores time-series data, used for monitoring system metrics and generating alerts.
+**7. Prometheus:** Collects and stores time-series data, used for monitoring system metrics and generating alerts.

-8. GIN Framework: A web framework written in Go, used for building the backend API of KubeAI.
+**8. GIN Framework:** A web framework written in Go, used for building the backend API of KubeAI.

-9. Material UI: A popular React UI framework used for designing the frontend interface of KubeAI.
+**9. Material UI:** A popular React UI framework used for designing the frontend interface of KubeAI.
 These components work together to create a robust system for GPU/CPU orchestration, enabling efficient resource allocation and detailed monitoring in AI and machine learning environments.

 # Application